-Warren is an Alumnus of NAIT from the Electronics Engineering Technology Program with 35 years of international experience in high technology including renewable energy.
-He has travelled extensively and from this experience, gained an in-depth knowledge of how renewable energy is helping address our impact on climate change around the world.
+Warren is an Alumnus of the Northern Alberta Institute of Technology (NAIT) from the Electronics Engineering Technology Program with 35 years of international experience in high technology including renewable energy.
+He has traveled extensively and from this experience, gained an in-depth knowledge of how renewable energy is helping address our impact on climate change around the world.
 His natural curiosity drove him to leave the corporate world and start 3 ventures in renewable energy and tech.

-Rocky started as a B.A. in Economics before earning a Medical degree from Dartmouth Medical School in Hanover, NH.
+Rocky started as a Bachelor of Arts (BA) in Economics before earning a Medical Degree from Dartmouth Medical School in Hanover, NH.
 She is a practiced specialist in Internal Medicine in Alberta.
-Rocky is happy to retire from her medical profession in May of 2018 and focus on SPICE and other projects that advance sustainability.
+Rocky was happy to retire from her medical profession in May of 2018 and focus on SPICE and other projects that advance sustainability.

-Gordon Howell has a BSc in electrical engineering from the UofA in 1975 and has been exclusively working in the solar industry for 40 years.
+Gordon Howell has a Bachelor of Science (BSc) in Electrical Engineering from the University of Alberta in 1975 and has been exclusively working in the solar industry for 40 years.
 He co-founded Howell Mayhew Engineering in Edmonton in 1985 and has worked on solar PV system design, development, consulting, performance measurement and analysis, and PV standards development.
-He has been involved in 141 PV projects in BC, Alberta, the Yukon and Northwest Territories.
-They are becoming larger and more challenging and diverse.
+He has been involved in 141 PV projects in British Columbia, Alberta, the Yukon and Northwest Territories.
 He loves helping people understand solar PV and what it can do for them.

-Over the years he has worked with Alberta government, electricity regulators, utilities and municipalities to identify and eliminate the barriers to grid connected solar-PV systems in order to help Alberta get ready for inexpensive wide-scale solar electricity.
+Over the years, he has worked with the Government of Alberta, electricity regulators, utilities, and municipalities to identify and eliminate the barriers to grid-connected solar PV systems in order to help Alberta get ready for inexpensive wide-scale solar electricity.
 This time has now come!